 - Small box modeling with PDFGui & Diffpy-CMI

 - Large box modeling with RMCProfile & EXAFS data

 - Building and refining nanoparticles with DISCUS

 Katharine Page, Matt Tucker, Thomas Proffen, Ross Whitfield, Christina Hoffmann, Yaohua Liu, and Feng Ye

 Emil Bozin, Brookhaven National Laboratory

 Igor Levin, National Institute of Standards and Technology

-Reinhard Neder, Erlangen, Germany
+Reinhard Neder, University of Erlangen, Germany

 Stephan Rosenkranz, Argonne National Laboratory